Pavithra6-Srinivasan/CDE2310_GRP10/General Systems/Mechanical/Design Features.md

 # **Version Changes**
 **Ver 1**:
-- Tube wraps around turtlebot
+- Tube wraps around TurtleBot
-- Solenoid actuator is used to launch the balls into the air
+- A powerful solenoid actuator (rated 45N) is used to launch the balls into the air

 **Ver 2**:
 - Tube clearance increased from 1mm to 5mm